pingcap/docs-tidb-operator/en/canary-upgrade-tidb-operator.md

       - version=canary
     appendReleaseSuffix: true
     #scheduler:
-    # If you do not need tidb-scheduler, set this value to false.
+    #  create: false # If you do not need tidb-scheduler, set this value to false.
-    #  create: false
     advancedStatefulset:
       create: false
     admissionWebhook:
       create: false
     ```

-    > **Note:**
-    >
-    > * It is recommended to deploy the new TiDB Operator in a separate namespace.
-    > * Set `appendReleaseSuffix` to `true`.
+    `appendReleaseSuffix` must be set to `true`.

-    > * If you do not need to perform a canary upgrade on `tidb-scheduler`, configure `scheduler.create: false`.
-    > * If you configure `scheduler.create: true`, a scheduler named `{{ .scheduler.schedulerName }}-{{.Release.Name}}` will be created.
-To use this scheduler, configure `spec.schedulerName` in the `TidbCluster` CR to the name of this scheduler.
+    If you do not need to perform a canary upgrade on `tidb-scheduler`, configure `scheduler.create: false`.
+If you need to perform a canary upgrade on `tidb-scheduler`, configuring `scheduler.create: true` creates a scheduler named `{{ .scheduler.schedulerName }}-{{.Release.Name}}`.
+To use this scheduler in the canary TiDB Operator, in the `TidbCluster` CR, configure `spec.schedulerName` to the name of this scheduler.

-    > * You need to set `advancedStatefulset.create: false` and `admissionWebhook.create: false`, because AdvancedStatefulSet controller and `tidb-admission-webhook` do not support the canary upgrade.
+    Because canary upgrades for the advanced StatefulSet controller and the admission controller are not supported, you need to set `advancedStatefulset.create: false` and `admissionWebhook.create: false`.

+    For details on the parameters related to canary upgrade, refer to [related parameters](deploy-multiple-tidb-operator.md#related-parameters).

+2. Deploy the canary TiDB Operator in **a different namespace** (such as `tidb-admin-canary`) with a **different [Helm Release name](https://helm.sh/docs/intro/using_helm/#three-big-concepts)** (such as `helm install tidb-operator-canary ...`):

+    ```bash
+    helm install tidb-operator-canary pingcap/tidb-operator --namespace=tidb-admin-canary --version=${operator_version} -f ${HOME}/tidb-operator/${operator_version}/values-tidb-operator.yaml
+    ```

+    Replace `${operator_version}` with the version of TiDB Operator you want to upgrade to.

+## Step 3: Test the canary TiDB Operator (optional)

+Before you upgrade TiDB Operator in a normal way, you can test whether the canary TiDB Operator works stably.
+You can test `tidb-controller-manager` and `tidb-scheduler`.

-3. To test the canary upgrade of `tidb-controller-manager`, set labels for a TiDB cluster by running the following command:
+1. To test the canary `tidb-controller-manager`, set a label for a TiDB cluster by running the following command:

     {{< copyable "shell-regular" >}}

-    ```shell
+    ```bash
     kubectl -n ${namespace} label tc ${cluster_name} version=canary
     ```

-    Check the logs of the two deployed `tidb-controller-manager`s, and you can see this TiDB cluster is now managed by the canary TiDB Operator:
+    Check the logs of the two deployed `tidb-controller-manager`s, and you can see this TiDB cluster with the `canary` label is now managed by the canary TiDB Operator.
+The steps to check logs are as follows:

     1. View the log of `tidb-controller-manager` of the current TiDB Operator:

-        ```shell
+        {{< copyable "shell-regular" >}}

+        ```bash
         kubectl -n tidb-admin logs tidb-controller-manager-55b887bdc9-lzdwv
         ```

+        Expected output:

         ```
         I0305 07:52:04.558973       1 tidb_cluster_controller.go:148] TidbCluster has been deleted tidb-cluster-1/basic1